 "They are delaying us," the tracker told Tahiri.
-She noticed he had blood on his lips.
+She no-ticed he had blood on his lips.
 "They delay us while another tsikvai arrives."
 "Quiet, heretic," the war leader bellowed, "and you may yet live to snivel a little longer.
 There are questions we would ask of you."
 His expression softened.
 "Renounce your heresy.
 This Jeedai is a great prize.
 Help us win her, and perhaps the gods will forgive you and grant you an honorable death."
 "No death is more honorable than dying by the side of a Jeedai" the tracker answered.
 "Vua Rapuung proved that."
 "Vua Rapuung," the warrior all but spat.
 "That story is a heretic's lie.
 Vua Rapuung died in disgrace."
-For answer the Shamed One suddenly bolted forward, so quickly he took the leader by surprise, bowling into him before he could raise his weapon.
+For answer the Shamed One suddenly bolted forward, so quickly he took the leader by surprise, bowling into him be-fore he could raise his weapon.
 The other two turned to help, but Tahiri danced forward, feinting at the knee and then cutting high through the warrior's throat when he dropped his guard to parry.
 She exchanged a flurry of blows with the second, though it ended the same, with the warrior flopping lifeless to the ground.
 She turned to find the tracker impaling the leader with his own amphistaff.
 For a moment they stared at each other, the Shamed One and she.
 Then the Yuuzhan Vong suddenly dropped to his knees.
-THE FINAL PROPHECY "I prayed it was you!" he said.
+"I prayed it was you!" he said.

 Tahiri opened her mouth, but heard the stir of treetops that could only be another flier arriving.
 "Come on," she said.
 "We can't stay here."
 The warrior nodded and bounded to his feet.
 Together they ran from the clearing.
 An hour or so later, Tahiri finally halted.
 The fliers seemed to have lost them for the time being, and the tracker had been gradually dropping behind.
 Now he staggered against a tree and slid to the ground.
 "A little farther," she said.
 "Just over here."
-"My legs will no longer bear me," the tracker said.
-"You must leave me for the time being."
 "Just under this shelf of stone," she said.
 "Please.
 It may hide us from the fliers if they sweep here."
 He nodded wearily.
 She saw he was clutching his side, and that blood covered his flank.
 They scooted up beneath the overhang.